elda-oliveira/elda-oliveira/README.md

 • 👩‍💻 Starting to program gradually in Python & Java

-• 💽 Passion for computer architecture since childhood
+• 💽 Passion for computer architecture

 • 👾 I love technology, innovation and creativity